UK Power Networks

 - Call 105 to report power cuts and damage to the electricity network, or 0800 3163 105 (from a corded phone or mobile phone if you have no power)

-- Visit UK Power Networks website for the latest updates
+- Visit the UKPN website for the latest updates

-- Visit this page and type in your postcode to view our live power cut map
+- Type in your postcode via this link to view our live power cut map

 - Tweet @ukpowernetworks to report a power cut or to receive updates